Newcastle International Airport

 Newcastle International Airport is an international airport serving Newcastle upon Tyne, England.
-Located approximately 7.7 mi from Newcastle City Centre, it is the primary and busiest airport in North East England, and the second busiest in Northern England.
+Located approximately 7.7 mi from Newcastle City Centre, it is the primary airport in North East England.
 In 2019, prior to the COVID-19 pandemic, Newcastle International handled 5.2 million passengers annually.
+By 2025, that number had recovered to 5.5 million.

-Newcastle Airport has a Civil Aviation Authority Public Use Aerodrome Licence (Number P725) that allows flights for the public transport of passengers or for flying instruction.
+Newcastle Airport has a Civil Aviation Authority Public Use Aerodrome Licence that allows flights for the public transport of passengers or for flying instruction.